chocolateboy/wax/README.md

 # CAVEATS

-As with any command-line programs that take URI parameters, care should be taken to ensure that special shell characters are suitably quoted.
-As a general rule, URIs that contain `&`, `~`, `<`, `>`, `$` &c. should be single- or double-quoted in shells on Unix-like systems, and double-quoted with embedded escapes in Windows `cmd`/`command.exe`-like shells.
+As with any command-line programs that take URL parameters, care should be taken to ensure that special shell characters are suitably quoted.
+As a general rule, URLs that contain `&`, `~`, `<`, `>`, `$` &c. should be single- or double-quoted in shells on Unix-like systems, and double-quoted with embedded escapes in Windows `cmd`/`command.exe`-like shells.

 It's worth checking that a program actually needs waxing.
-Many command-line programs already support URIs:
+Many command-line programs already support URLs:

     vim http://www.vim.org/
     gedit http://projects.gnome.org/gedit/